MetaLabs-inc/react-native-components-tracking/README.md

       }
     }>
 ```

+In the examples above, we showed components with a single `triggerFunctionKey` to call, but ComponentTracking allows us to send a series of tracking options in case you want to automatically track more than one event.

+### TouchEventBoundary

 Another cool feature we included on this library is the possibility to track automatically all the touch events made into the application.